MIPS/toolchain_docs/topics/memcpy_unaligned_instr.md

 This indicates whether the ISA contains instructions for unaligned memory access.
-In the absence of such instructions, copies from unaligned addresses requires the hardware to support unaligned access, as in the case MIPS32r6 and MIPS64r6.
-For cores that have neither feature, memcpy falls back to copying each word byte-by-byte.
+In the absence of such instructions, copies from unaligned addresses requires the hardware to support [unaligned access][HW_UNALIGNED_SUPPORT], as in the case of some MIPS32r6 and MIPS64r6 cores or support the [ALIGN instruction][ISA_HAS_ALIGN], as in the case of nanoMIPS.
+For cores/ISAs that have neither feature, memcpy falls back to copying each word byte-by-byte.